gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 * `public T get(String key)` - Gets your object and loads it in the cache if not present.
 You instruct how object is loaded.
 There are other methods like 'getOnly' and 'putOnly', but this is probably the only method you need.
 * `public final Map<String, Object> getStats()` - Get stats for your cache like hit ratio, cache size, hits, misses, etc.

-(See the `com.example.sg.simple.lru` package for an example and details on how to use.
+(See the `com.example.sg.simple.lru` package for an example and details on how to create and use the cache.
 Start with `Example1.java`)

-## Here are some of the basics to create your cache:
+## Create your cache:

 In your cache, override the two methods `isCacheItemValid` and `loadData`: (You do not call the `isCacheItemValid` and `loadData` methods directly.
 You just need to define them, and they will be called by the internal cache as needed.